hth313/ladybug/doc/differences.rst

 The HP-16C truncates values on the stack according to the active word size.
 Changing a word size to a smaller one and then back will not preserve all value bits.
 Ladybug only affect value bits on the stack when going to a *larger* word size.
 Reducing to a smaller word size will not affect value bits on the stack.

 Increasing the word size will affect all registers on the stack with Ladybug.
-In signed mode, values are sign extended and in unsigned mode, values are zero extended.
+In signed mode, values are sign extended, and in unsigned mode values are zero extended.
 This is done to preserve numerical values.

-It is possible to keep 56-bit floating point values on the stack, allowing sharing between integer and floating point values provides that the word size is not increased.
-This allows for mixing floating point operations with integer mode, provided a little bit of care is exercised.
+It is possible to keep 56-bit floating point values on the stack, provided that the word size is not increased.
+This allows for mixing floating point operations with integer mode.

-The reason for this, is that the HP-41 at any time can perform floating point operations.
+The reason for doing it this way is that the HP-41 can perform floating point operations at any time.
 Keeping the stack properly masked would be a quite elaborate task, which would get in the way with the ability to keep floating point values around.
 The HP-16C has an easier task here, as it has a more strict separation between floating point mode and integer mode.
+On the other hand, you get more possibilities on the HP-41.

-In Ladybug, numbers are masked as needed when they are used as input to operations, not because they are laying around somewhere.
+Numbers are masked as needed when they are used as input to operations in Ladybug, not because they are laying around somewhere.

 .. index:: postfix operands, operands